code16/sharp/docs/guide/building-entity-show.md

 Between an Entity List and a Form, you might want to add a Show page to display a whole instance, and allow the user to interact with it through Commands.

 Note that building a Show is really optional: in fact, until Sharp 4.2, this concept didn't exist.
-But in some situations it could be really helpful to add this layer — and it can be even a must have when dealing with "single" resources, such as a personal account, or a configuration entity, for which it's weird to build an Entity List.
+But in some situations it could be really helpful to add this layer — and it can be even a must-have when dealing with "single" resources, such as a personal account, or a configuration entity, for which it's weird to build an Entity List.

 ## Generator